Fence Planning and Installation Guide

 - Public Utilities

-- We will contact JULIE, which is the company that marks public utilities for the state.
-They will locate and mark your public utilities such as cable lines, power lines, and gas lines.
+- We will contact JULIE/DIGGER to locate and mark your public utilities such as cable lines, power lines, and gas lines.
 We follow the markings to do our best to not hit these lines during your installation.

 - Private Utilities